dmossie/Scrape/README.md

 # UsedVicParser

-An RSS parser for Used Victoria
+A parser for Used Victoria